srhalor/common-libraries/design/requirement.md

   </plugins>
 </build>
 ```
-Why this works: libraries-parent imports the Spring Boot BOM and pins plugin versions, so services don’t need the Boot parent.
+Why this works: libraries-parent imports the Spring Boot BOM and pins plugin versions, so services don’t need spring-boot-starter-parent.

 ---

 ## 6) Versioning and Releases
 - Semantic Versioning for the monorepo: MAJOR.MINOR.PATCH applies to all modules via project.version.
 - Bump project version once; children inherit automatically.
-- Recommended: release all modules together for each version to keep BOM consistent.
+- Recommended: release all modules together for each version to keep the BOM consistent.
 - Advanced: selective deploy is possible but ensure the BOM doesn’t reference non-published modules at that version.

 Windows-friendly workflows